Nursery and Reception Classes

 We love being outside and all children are taught to 'tog' themselves up in our waterproof suits and each have a pair of wellies!

-The Reception class teacher and EYFS Leader is Mrs N Langley who is supported by Mrs B Brown and Mrs F Feathers.
+The class teacher is Mrs Langley who is supported by Mrs Smith and Mrs Clarke

 Physical Development -